tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

 2. That A and B have [variance](https://en.wikipedia.org/wiki/Index_of_dispersion).
 2. That A accounts for *some* of the variance in B.
 3. But not all of it: B has [residual variance](https://en.wikipedia.org/wiki/Explained_variation).
-4. Variance in A is [exogenous](https://en.wikipedia.org/wiki/Exogeny) to the model.
+4. Variance of A is [exogenous](https://en.wikipedia.org/wiki/Exogeny) to the model.
  * The [standardized](https://en.wikipedia.org/wiki/Standard_score) variance of A will be 1.
 5. A and B have means as well as variances.